 Online Doctor of Education (EdD) Programs in Massachusetts

-American International College, Bay Path University, Boston College, Northeastern University, Regis College, and UMass Lowell are all regionally accredited by the New England Commission of Higher Education (NECHE).
+American International College, Bay Path University, Boston College, Merrimack College, Northeastern University, Regis College, and UMass Lowell are all regionally accredited by the New England Commission of Higher Education (NECHE).
 To learn more about these schools’ online EdD options, continue reading below.

 Schools in Massachusetts with Online EdD Programs

 American International College’s School of Education has an online EdD in Educational Leadership and Administration that features specializations in Teaching and Learning, Educational Leadership, Higher Education, and Organizational Leadership and Development.
 This program consists of 51 credits that students can complete in a little over two years of full-time study.
 Students take a 18 credits of core courses that cover research methods in education, qualitative and quantitative research, cultural and social influences in educational and organizational settings, designing research studies, and ethics in education.
-From there, students take 15 course credits according to their concentration.
-Students of the Teaching and Learning concentration take courses in reflective practice and mentorship, learning and development theories, teaching as an evolving discipline, advanced instructional supervision, and advanced curriculum models and practices.
-The Educational Leadership concentration includes courses covering advanced principles of educational leadership, human resources management, advanced school finance, instructional supervision, and school law and ethics.
-Students of the Higher Education concentration take courses in principles of higher education leadership, higher education leadership management, student development theories, higher education policies, and supporting student success.
-Finally, the Organizational Leadership and Development concentration features classes in strategic decision-making, change management, organizational development, and building a positive and sustainable organizational culture.
-For their culminating experience, students complete 18 credits of dissertation work, through which they investigate a problem of practice and research how to address it, under faculty supervision.
+From there, students take 15 course credits according to their concentration and for their culminating experience, students complete 18 credits of dissertation work, through which they investigate a problem of practice under faculty supervision.

 Bay Path University, located in Longmeadow, offers an online EdD in Educational Leadership with two concentration options in Higher Education Leadership & Organization Studies, and Transformative School Leadership (K-12).
 The curriculum for Bay Path’s EdD in Educational Leadership is comprised of five components: 15 course credits of Signature Core or Leading Change Seminars, six course credits of Doctoral Studies Seminars, nine course credits of Research Design and Execution classes, and 12 course credits of Action-Focused Dissertation work.
 Through the curriculum, students learn how to manage change in diverse organizational contexts, build the capacity for different types of leadership, provide leadership development and coaching, design qualitative and quantitative research studies, and implement action-research methodologies.
 There are three mandatory on-campus intensives that students attend (one per year that they are enrolled), during which they connect with their faculty mentors and also engage in key milestones for their action-focused dissertation.
 For their dissertation, students of this program take four action-research focused dissertation courses that guide them through the process of examining an educational or organizational challenge and how to solve it through research and data analysis.